friedger/awesome-stacks-chain/README.md

 [![Awesome Stacks](img/awesome-stacks.png 'Awesome Stacks')](https://www.stacks.co)

-[Stacks](https://www.stacks.co/what-is-stacks) is a blockchain anchored by Bitcoin that enables apps, smart contracts, and digital assets.
-Stacks is a layer-1 blockchain that connects to Bitcoin and implements smart contracts and decentralized applications through the [Clarity language](https://clarity-lang.org/).
-Through the [Proof of Transfer (PoX) consensus mechanism](https://docs.stacks.co/stacks-101/proof-of-transfer), the state of the Stacks blockchain is anchored against the Bitcoin blockchain, thus providing the security and finality of Bitcoin to Stacks.
-Stacks brings the programmability of other blockchain technologies to Bitcoin, without the need to modify the core consensus mechanism of Bitcoin itself.
+[Stacks](https://www.stacks.co/what-is-stacks) is a Blockchain anchored by Bitcoin that enables apps, smart contracts, and digital assets.
+Stacks is a layer-1 Blockchain that connects to Bitcoin and implements smart contracts and decentralized applications through the [Clarity language](https://clarity-lang.org/).
+Through the [Proof of Transfer (PoX) consensus mechanism](https://docs.stacks.co/stacks-101/proof-of-transfer), the state of the Stacks Blockchain is anchored against the Bitcoin Blockchain, thus providing the security and finality of Bitcoin to Stacks.
+Stacks brings the programmability of other Blockchain technologies to Bitcoin, without the need to modify the core consensus mechanism of Bitcoin itself.

 ## Contents